 How do you know if you have too many?

 When we assess our fulfilment clients we try to ensure that the number of SKUs is less than the number of orders dispatched in a month.
-This isn’t a strict rule as the circumstances below will show, but gives a rough idea which increases profit in many cases.
+This is not a strict rule as the circumstances below will show, but gives a rough idea which increases profit in many cases.

 Firstly it’s worth looking at how the market you are selling in responds as you change the number of products you stock.
 While choice is something many consumers look for, too much choice might make it difficult for consumers to decide; possibly reducing (or at least not improving) sales but considerably increasing your overheads and inventory value.
 What an acceptable level of choice looks like will depend on your market sector.
 For example, customers looking to buy sports clothing will expect you to have a range of garments, available in many sizes, with a selection of styles and colours, whilst those looking to buy kitchen utensils will probably settle for very little choice, provided you have the item they require.